Rights of Employees

 Quid Pro Quo: A Latin phrase meaning “this for that.”
 It is used to describe sexual harassment in which a job or another benefit is conditioned on participating in a sexual relationship or providing sexual favors.

 Reasonable Accommodation: A change or modification to the way a job is performed that permits someone to perform his or her job despite a physical or mental handicap or a religious belief.
-See our reasonable accommodations for disabilities and reasonable accommodations for religious beliefs pages for more information.
+See our reasonable accommodations for disabilities, reasonable accommodations for pregnancy, and reasonable accommodations for religious beliefs pages for more information.

 Severance Pay: Payments after you leave a job to compensate for your past services.
 Severance pay varies from company to company, but often is based on one, two or three weeks’ of pay per year you worked for the company.